biol4559-uva/CompEvoBio_modules/Module_4/mapping_pipeline_output.md

   <img src="/Module_4/images/mapping_directory.jpeg" width="1000"/>
 </p>

 3. First, we are going to look at the `*bam` files.
 These files are where the raw information about where the FASTQ reads map to.
-These files are compressed using a special algorithm, and we need to use a special tool to unpack them.
+These files are compressed using a special algorithm, and we need to use a specialized tool to unpack them.
 To do this, we need to load the `samtools` module using the command:
 ```
 module load samtools
 ```